 What it offers: Smooth, powerful and consistent shooting is achieved by different features working together.
 These are a balanced mainspring, guide and piston system, on synthetic bearings to reduce friction.
 This means higher efficiency, easier cocking and reduced recoil as less energy is lost to friction.

 Why you should buy it: This is a quality air rifle that is self-powered, free of compressed air tanks and charging connectors

 What it offers: Think it looks English?
 It’s actually made in Germany.
 The thumbhole stock is created from a tough plastic.Made in 4.5 or 5.5 mm versions and with a muzzle energy of up to 30 joules, offering up to 180 shots at 16 joules.
 It comes with an 8-shot metal rotary magazine.
 The Lothar Walther barrel is equipped with a 1/2″ UNF muzzle thread for mounting a silencer.
 Deserves to be on our list of best airguns.

 Weihrauch HW77 K

-What it offers: The Weihrauch HW77 dominated the field target competition scene in the 1980s, but a rolling development programme has kept it among the finest spring-powered airguns available.
-It does have a reputation for being hefty, but its weight helps to absorb the modest recoil produced by its firing cycle, which churns out power close to the UK legal limit.
+What it offers: The Weihrauch HW77 dominated the field target competition scene in the 1980s.
+It’s kept up with earlier success thanks to a development programme that has maintained its position as one of the finest spring-powered airguns available.
+Some might say it’s a bit on the hefty side but this means that its weight helps to absorb the modest recoil produced by its firing cycle, which churns out power close to the UK legal limit.

 We like: The legendary Rekord two-stage trigger unit is fitted as standard and, combined with the fixed barrel, makes for precise shooting.
 Cocking is by means of an underlever, which also engages the anti-beartrap mechanism and resets the automatic safety catch.
 The HW77’s ambidextrous stock features sharp chequering on the fore-end and pistol grip, and has a rubber recoil pad.